Minimum wage in the selected country

 The minimum wage is the lowest legally permitted monthly (or hourly) amount that an employer may pay to a worker employed full-time for work under normal conditions.

-The minimum wage is enacted by the Government every calendar year by decree, and its enactment is marked by tripartite negotiations between the Government, unions (who demand a higher minimum wage), and employers' associations (who demand a lower wage to preserve jobs in labor-intensive industries such as textile, manufacturing, etc.).
+The minimum wage is enacted by the Government every calendar year by decree, and its enactment is marked by tripartite negotiations between the Government, unions, and employers' associations.

 | Year | Gross Amount (EUR)* | Growth vs previous year |